tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Structure

 The 'ietf-te' uses three main containers grouped under the main 'te' container (see {{fig-highlevel}}).
 The 'te' container is the top level container in the data model.
-The presence of this container enables TE function system wide.
+The presence of the 'te' container enables TE function system wide.
+Below provides further descriptions of containers that exist under the 'te' top level container.

+globals:

-The 'globals' container maintains the set of global TE attributes that can be applicable to TE tunnel(s) and interface(s).
+> The 'globals' container maintains the set of global TE attributes that can be applicable to TE tunnel(s) and interface(s).

+tunnels:

-The 'tunnels' container includes the list of TE tunnels that are instantiated.
+> The 'tunnels' container includes the list of TE tunnels that are instantiated.
+Refer to
+{{TE_TUNNELS}} for further details on the properties of a TE tunnel.

+lsps:

-The 'lsps' container includes the list of TE LSP(s) that are instantiated.
+> The 'lsps' container includes the list of TE LSP(s) that are instantiated for
+> TE tunnels.
+Refer to {{TE_LSPS}} for further details on the properties of a TE LSP.

+tunnels-path-compute:

+> A Remote Procedure Call (RPC) to request path computation for a specific TE tunnel.
+The RPC allows requesting path computation using atomic and stateless operation.
+A tunnel may also be configured in 'compute-only' mode to provide stateful path updates
+- see {{TE_TUNNELS}} for further details.

+tunnels-action:

+> An RPC to request a specific action (e.g. reoptimize, or tear-and-setup) to be taken on a specific tunnel or all tunnels.

 ~~~~~~~~~~~
 module: ietf-te